0505gonzalez/new_beginning_cs184/README.txt

 Extra Credit
 1) Parametric or curved Surfaces - the river was modeled after a cosine curve, sampled at 20 points.
 2) Animated Textures - the computer in the deathbed scene shows this.
 3) Anything Else / Collision Detection (Very simple) - The nature scene has a minimal function collision detection scheme so that the character does not go off the plane or into the river.
+The character animation and creation was done from scratch.
 And yes, the character does have eyes.